liam8888999/Recipes/content/beef-wellington.md

 7. On a lightly floured surface, roll out a sheet of puff pastry to a size that will fit the fillet.
 Preserve a little excess pastry.
 Unwrap the fillet-mushroom-ham from the plastic wrap and place in the middle of the pastry dough.
 Brush the edges of the pastry with the beaten egg yolks.
 8. Place the pastry-wrapped thing on a baking tray.
 Brush the exposed surface again with the beaten eggs.
 Optionally, score the top of the pastry with a knife, to give it a better presentation.
 Scratch the surface of it but don't cut it through.
 Season it through with coarse salt.
 9. Bake at 302°F/105°C for 35-42 minutes.
 The pastry should be nicely golden when done.
 Let it rest for about 10 minutes and cut it into 1in/2.54cm-thick slices for presentation.

+## Note
+Fillet beef is preferred.
+It gives the beef wellington a soft, tender and juicy flavour.
+Trust me, using fillet is worth it.